Corporate Governance - Guidelines

 ANNUAL PERFORMANCE EVALUATIONS

 1. Board and Committee Evaluations.
 The Board of Directors annually reviews its performance through self-evaluation.
 The Nominating/Corporate Governance Committee oversees the evaluation process and the results are shared with the full Board.
-The Audit, Finance and Risk Management, Organization and Compensation, and Nominating/Corporate Governance Committees also conduct annual self-evaluations under the oversight of the Nominating/Corporate Governance Committee.
+The Audit, Enterprise Risk Management, Safety, and Security, Finance and Capital Investment, Organization and Compensation, and Nominating/Corporate Governance Committees also conduct annual self-evaluations under the oversight of the Nominating/Corporate Governance Committee.